SkylineCommunications/dataminer-docs/develop/CICD/Skyline Communications/Publish to Catalog/Publish_To_Catalog.md

 ## Publishing DataMiner install packages

 DataMiner install packages, i.e. .dmapp files, can contain any other artifacts, including other install packages and companion files.
 The source code of these packages is currently only available through the internal SLC SE RepoManager.
-They use internal Jenkins pipelines for QA and automatic publishing to the catalog.
+They use internal Jenkins pipelines for QA and automatic publishing to the Catalog.

 1. Make sure the following prerequisites are available: